Lensimax/VoxelEngine/README.md

 [![Build Status](https://travis-ci.com/TheSpyGeek/VoxelEngine.svg?branch=master)](https://travis-ci.com/TheSpyGeek/VoxelEngine)

 Voxel-Engine is a WIP game engine specialized for voxel rendering.
-It is made by 2 students to learn the process of creating a game engine
+It is made by 2 students to learn the process of creating a game engine.

 ![Voxel engine](ressources/demo.gif)